An application of continuous logic to fixed point theory: The general setup

 It is clear from Definition \ref{def:glformulae} that for $S$ a geodesic signature, if $\phi$ is either an $S$-term or $S$-formula containing only continuous function symbols and predicate symbols (and connectives, which we require to be the same as in continuous logic), then $\phi$ will also have a modulus of uniform continuity.

 A given $t$-value $L_t$ of a linear structure $L$ need not be continuous in its arguments.
-However, there is an interesting particular class of spaces with linear structure satisfying a different niceness condition, as an example of an axiomatizable class in geodesic logic:
+However, there is an interesting particular class of spaces with linear structure satisfying a different niceness condition, as an example of an axiomatizable class in the geodesic framework:

 \begin{definition} (\cite{GK}, \cite{takahashi}) A pseudometric space with linear structure $(X,d,L)$ is of \emph{hyperbolic type} when for each quadruple $p,x,y,m \in X$ of points where $m = L(x,y,t)$ for some $t \in [0,1]$, we have that $d(p,m) \leq (1-t) \, d(p,x) + t \, d(p,y)$. \end{definition}